matthias-reis/carda-gatsby/content/articles/2025/01/hjort-interview-en.md

 ogImage: https://storage.googleapis.com/cardamonchai-media/2025-01-27/hjort-interview-evolve-soundsvegan-com-og-jpg-imagine-080808_6f6f6e_1200_628/640.webp
 imageCopyright: Hjort
 languageLink: /2025/01/hjort-interview/
 excerpt: '"Evolve IV–VIII" is an album that is truly special to multi-instrumentalist Johannes Lenk.
 Fresh off the press, it captivates with gripping arrangements full of symphonic harmony, experimental sounds, and nearly impenetrable walls of guitar.
-I had the privilege of getting to know the artist behind the music, and today, I'm excited to share my interview with you.'
+I had the privilege of getting to know the artist behind the music, and today, I am excited to share my interview with you.'
 focusKeyword: 'Hjort – "Evolve IV-VIII"'
 ---